Fertility Acupuncture Melbourne

 As with all medicine (IVF included!), we can never guarantee or make promises as to your outcomes, which of course is mostly up to nature.

 What we can do is help set your body up for potential success.
-This may look like better health for natural conception or through IVF and acupuncture.
+This may look like better health for natural conception or through IVF and acupuncture services.

 The focus of our trained Chinese medicine practitioners at our Melbourne acupuncture clinic with fertility is to help you achieve the highest level of wellness possible.

-We help minimise the stress and pain of fertility treatments, and to keep you balanced through IVF treatments.
+We work to minimise the stress and pain of fertility treatments, and to keep you balanced through IVF treatments.

 The journey to success is never straightforward and can take time.
 Our compassionate therapists aim to support your physical and emotional health each step of the way.

-There has been good quality research papers to suggest that the health of mums and dads during fertility treatments has a large role to play in the health of the conceived child.
+There have been good quality research papers to suggest that the health of mums and dads during fertility treatments has a large role to play in the health of the conceived child.

 Maternal and paternal health before and during pregnancy may affect several risk factors.
 These include the risks of childhood obesity, cancer, cardiovascular diseases, diabetes, and even the mental health of a child.

-It is also well understood that the health of mums and dads can affect their ability to conceive.
-Factors such as smoking, diet, stress levels, alcohol, and nutrient intake all affect your chances.
+It is also well understood that the health of mums and dads may affect their ability to conceive.
+Factors such as smoking, diet, stress levels, alcohol, and nutrient intake may affect your chances.

 This is where we feel that our offerings, when used as an adjunct to fertility treatments or IVF, really shine.